 Following are the official guidelines that apply in the Netherlands to stop the spread of Covid-19:

 What do I do when I develop possible Covid-19 symptoms?

 In case you develop symptoms that could be related to coronavirus, you need to get a free test to check whether you have the virus.
-Call 0800-1202 to apply and make an appointment.
-You do not need a BSN number for a free test.
+Call 0800-1202 (or +31 850 659 063 if you're calling with a foreign phone number) to apply and make an appointment.
 You can also go here for more information.